nix-community/robotnix/docs/src/configuration.md

 ```

 See my own configuration under `example.nix` for inspiration.
-Robotnix module options are described in this documentation [here](modules.md).
 Reference documentation of the available options is [here](options.md).

 ## Flakes (experimental)